visualizedata/undp/work/linnealapp/README.md

     2. Could the references be renamed in a more informative way?
     3. What would be the best method for creating context for data which shows a subset of a population?
         (ex.
 For data which tells the number of HIV cases among men aged 15-24 in various countries, it would be beneficial to know the total number of men aged 15-24 in that country)
+    4. How does the naming of the topics apply to the structure of the report
+    5. How will the visualizations be included in the report (format/media)

 3-step formula:
     1. I am trying to learn about the social institutions which constrain women in Africa...
     2. Because I want to find out what the social/economic consequences are...
     3. In order to help my reader understand the effect of gender specific social constraints on sustainable development in Africa

 ## Quantitative Data

 ## Qualitative Data